Regional Science High School III

-Regional Science High School III (commonly known as RSHS III) is a science high school situated in East Kalayaan, within the Subic Bay Freeport Zone, in Zambales province of the Philippines.
+Regional Science High School III (commonly known as RSHS III) is a science high school situated in East Kalayaan, within the Subic Bay Freeport Zone, in Olongapo City, Philippines.
 Established in 1994, the school offers a specialized science and mathematics-oriented curriculum tailored for academically adept adolescents.
 RSHS III comprises a junior high school and a senior high school with a focus on the STEM strand.
 The student body primarily consists of residents from nearby cities and provinces, with the majority hailing from Olongapo, Bataan, and Zambales.